natcap/invest.users-guide/source/fisheries.rst

     *Example Filepath:* \\InVEST\\Fisheries\\Inputs_Lobster\\population_params.csv

-  + **Classes (required)**- The leftmost column should contain the class names of the given species listed in chronological order.
+  + **Classes (required)**- The leftmost column should contain the age/stage names of the given species listed in chronological order.
 Each name can be an alphanumeric string.
-If the population classes are sex-specific, all class names of one sex must be listed first, followed by the class names of the other sex.
+If the population classes are sex-specific, all age/stage names of one sex must be listed first, followed below by the age/stage names of the other sex.

   + **Subregions (required)**- The top-most row should contain the subregion names considered by the model.
 Each name can be an alphanumeric string.
 If the AOI shapefile is to be provided, the subregion entries must each match a corresponding 'NAME' attribute value in a feature of the AOI shapefile.
 An entry must be provided even if the model is considering only one subregion.

-  + **Survival Rates from Natural Mortality Matrix (required)**- Adjacent to the Classes column and Subregions row is space to enter values for the survival rates of each class in each subregion from natural mortality, expressed as a decimal fraction.
+  + **Survival Rates from Natural Mortality Matrix (required)**- Each unique pair of age/stage and subregion should contain a survival rate from natural mortality, expressed as a decimal fraction.

-  **Subregion-specific Attributes**: Row-vectors placed directly below the survival matrix with at least one empty row placed in-between as a buffer.
+  **Subregion-specific Attributes**: Rows placed directly below the survival matrix with at least one empty row placed in-between as a buffer.

-  + **ExploitationFraction (required)**- A row in the first column with the label 'ExploitationFraction'.
+  + **ExploitationFraction (required)**- A row starting in the first column with the label 'ExploitationFraction'.
 The exploitation fraction is the proportion of the vulnerable population in each subregion that is harvested (0=0% harvested, 1=100% harvested).
 Each subregion is treated independently (i.e. up to 100% of the vulnerable population in each subregion may be harvested).

-  + **LarvalDispersal**- A row in the first column labeled 'LarvalDispersal'.
+  + **LarvalDispersal**- A row starting in the first column labeled 'LarvalDispersal'.
 The larval dispersal is the proportion of the cumulative larvae pool that disperses into each subregion.
 Each subregion column should have a decimal to represent this.
 Dispersal across all subregions should add up to 1.
 If larval dispersal isn’t provided, larvae will be dispersed equally across all subregions.

-  **Class-specific Attributes**: Column-vectors placed directly to the right of the survival matrix with at least one empty column placed in-between as a buffer.
+  **Class-specific Attributes**: Columns placed directly to the right of the survival matrix with at least one empty column placed in-between as a buffer.

-  + **VulnFishing (required)**- A column in the headers row labeled 'VulnFishing', which is the relative vulnerability to harvest for each class.
-A decimal value for each class listed in the attribute’s column is required.
+  + **VulnFishing (required)**- A column labeled 'VulnFishing', which is the relative vulnerability to harvest for each class.
+A decimal value for each class listed in this column is required.
 The most vulnerable age(s)/stage(s) should have a value of 1.0, indicating full vulnerability.

-  + **Maturity**- A column in the headers row labeled 'Maturity'.
+  + **Maturity**- A column labeled 'Maturity'.
 This column is only required if the recruitment function being used is Ricker, Beverton-Holt, or Fecundity.
 It represents the fraction of that age or stage which is mature and contributes to the spawning stock.
-A decimal for each age/stage in the stages column is required if maturity is included.
+A decimal value for each age/stage is required if maturity is included.
 For classes which do not reproduce, this should be 0.

   + **Duration**.
-A column in the headers row labeled ‘Duration’.
+A column labeled ‘Duration’.
 This column is required for stage-based models.
 It represents the number of time steps for which an average individual will be in that stage before moving to the next one.

-  + **Weight**- A column in the headers row which is required if ‘Spawners by Weight’ or ‘Harvest by Weight’ is selected.
+  + **Weight**- A column which is required if ‘Spawners by Weight’ or ‘Harvest by Weight’ is selected.
 This is the average biomass of an individual of the population at each age/stage expressed in model-agnostic units, and is required for each of the ages/stages listed in the classes column.

   + **Fecundity**- A column in the headers row which is required if the recruitment function being used is Fecundity.
 It represents the number of recruits per mature individual.